tt6746690/misc_impl/talks/README.md

     + certify a trained generator by estimating wasserstein distance between data distribution and model distribution
     + curse of dimensionality: need exponentially many samples to estimate wasserstein distance
     + however can distinguish bayes networks (lower dimensional structure)

+## The Mathematics of Causal Inference: with Reflections on Machine Learning [Microsoft Research 2016 (Judea Pearl)](https://www.youtube.com/watch?v=bcRl7sXR1hE)

++ data generating model
+    + mechanism/recipe/law by nature ... generates different joint distributions
++ SCM
+    + the exogeneous variables are not noise but factors that are deliberately exluded in the model (by human)
++ 2 fundamental laws of causal inference
+    + law of counterfactual: M generates and evaluates all counterfactuals
+    + law of conditional independence (d-separation)